-TermImageWarning is issued (and shown only the first time, except the warning filters are modified to do otherwise) if the image data size for a native animation is above this value.
+TermImageWarning is issued (and shown only the first time, except a filter is set to do otherwise) if the image data size for a native animation is above this value.

-Note: This property is a global setting.
-Hence, setting/resetting it on this class or any subclass affects all classes and their instances.
+Note: This property is descendant but is always unset for all subclasses and instances.
+Hence, setting/resetting it on this class, a subclass or an instance affects this class, all its subclasses and all their instances.

-Warning: This property should be altered with caution to avoid excessive memory usage, particularly on the terminal emulator's end.
+Warning: This property should be altered with caution to avoid excessive memory usage.